novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 If you need to create an **input widget you should choose a pivot grid.**

-For instance, in this example `market growth` information can be modified to simulate different scenarios, you may want to do this on your interface.
+For instance, in this example `market growth` information can be modified to simulate different scenarios, you may want to do this on your interface that is why it is presented as a pivot grid:
 ![enter image description here](http://img.pyplan.org/UI_pivot_input.png)

 By dragging dimension in the correct order and pressing <kbd>ok</kbd> you build your input interface.

+### Other
 There are other interesting inputs objects.

 Most common are `indexes` (dimensions) and `selector`.